Skip to Main Content

 Need help finding a desk you can use, a special keyboard?
 Need a book from the stacks?
 Please let us know.

 Don't use a keyboard or mouse?
 Windows Text to Speech app is available on all library machines using the Windows operating system.
-Apple machines can be set for dictation.

 Reading Print Documents